-Progressive discipline is addressed with each student and when necessary the student's parent/guardian.
-Any of the following actions are possible when a behavior or disciplinary infraction occurs, depending on its severity: conference with the student, parent/guardian contact, student and parent/guardian conference with the teacher and/or administration, suspension, alternative placement, contact with police or other appropriate agency, a possible recommendation to the Board for expulsion from the District.
+Progressive discipline is addressed with each student and when necessary the student's parent(s)/guardian(s).
+Any of the following actions are possible when a behavior or disciplinary infraction occurs, depending on its severity: conference with the student, parent(s)/guardian(s) contact, student and parent(s)/guardian(s) conference with the teacher and/or administration, suspension, alternative placement, contact with police or other appropriate agency, a possible recommendation to the Board for expulsion from the District.